Parks and open spaces in Wrexham

 The city of Wrexham has two main city parks, these being Bellevue Park and Acton Park.
 On the outskirts of the city there is also open parkland on and surrounding the Erddig estate.
-There is also a city centre green.
+There is also a city centre green and various smaller parks and open spaces.

 A total of 13 parks and green spaces in Wrexham city have been, or are in the process of being, legally protected with green space charity Fields in Trust ensuring they can never be built on, nor lost to development.
 A further 24 parks and open spaces have also been awarded the protection in the wider Wrexham County Borough.

 Parks

+Bellevue Park

 Bellevue Park (Parciau; 53.0434°N 2.9997°W) – opened in 1910.
 It is located to the south-east of Wrexham city centre in Offa.
 It hosts a Queen Victoria statue originally from Gulidhall Square on Chester Street, and a bandstand pavilion opened in 1915.
 The park has hosted the National Eisteddfod of Wales twice in 1912 and 1933.
 The park was neglected during the 1970s, and many of the amenities were in a poor state of repair.
 A major project was undertaken to refurbish the Park back to its original splendour.
 This was funded by the Heritage Lottery Fund, Urban Parks Project, Welsh Development Agency, and the European Regional Development Fund.
 The park reopened in its restored original Edwardian condition in June 2000.
 It now boasts children's play areas, a bowling green constructed in 1914 which is home to the Parciau Bowling Club, tennis, and basketball courts and an original Edwardian bandstand set in an amphitheatre.
 In the summer months social events take place in the park, such as music concerts, and children's outdoor activity events.